TRiGGY/ivanbot/README.md

     * **map vote start (X)** #Start map vote with X (optional) choices, default 3
     * **map vote stop** #Conclude the map vote and switch map
     * **map list**
+    * **gunmode {WW2, Modern, Random}** #When maps are entered with regular gamemode GUN.
+WW2 will change map votes to be WW2GUN, Modern is the default and the normal GUN behavior.
+Random chooses either.
+Note that SwitchMap is not affected, only voting.
-    * **skin {random, clown, prisoner, naked, farmer, russian, nato}** #Change all current players to either a random skin or a specific skin
+    * **skin {random, clown, prisoner, naked, farmer, russian, nato, german, soviet, us}** #Change all current players to either a random skin or a specific skin
     * **skin shuffle {true/false}** #When enabled will execute "skin random" 90 seconds after a vote is completed

 # Installation